John H. Frey: Connecticut House of Representatives

+Rep. Frey served eleven terms (22 years) in the state legislature as Ridgefield's chief advocate in Hartford, making him the longest served legislator in Ridgefield’s history.
+One hundred seventy-six state representatives have represented Ridgefield since 1776 (as of 2021).
+Second to Rep. Frey in tenure was Ridgefield’s first state representative who served 13 years beginning in 1776.

-Serving in his eleventh term as Ridgefield's chief advocate in Hartford, Frey was appointed by the House Minority Leader Themis Klarides to serve as Senior Republican Whip.
+Rep. Frey was appointed by the House Minority Leader Themis Klarides to serve as Senior Republican Whip.
 He served on the Finance, Revenue and Bonding Committee; the Bank Committee and Legislative Management Committee.
 He also served on the state Aging Commission.

-Frey has supported measures to improve education for students at all grade levels, to protect benefits of seniors and Veterans residing in Connecticut, to preserve consumers' rights, to reform state government, and to secure pristine areas of open space.
+Rep. Frey has supported measures to improve education for students at all grade levels, protect the benefits of seniors and veterans residing in Connecticut, preserve consumers' rights, reform state government, and secure pristine open space areas.

-Frey has also been instrumental in securing state aid for local projects in Ridgefield, including the Ridgefield Playhouse, school construction and improvements, the Ridgefield Veterans Community Center, the Aldrich Museum, Tiger Hollow and the Ridgefield Boys & Girls Club.
+Rep. Frey has also been instrumental in securing state aid for local projects in Ridgefield, including the Ridgefield Playhouse, school construction and improvements, the Ridgefield Veterans Community Center, the Aldrich Museum, Tiger Hollow and the Ridgefield Boys & Girls Club.
 He is largely credited for gaining funding for the 400 acre Bennetts Pond State Park.

 In February 2008, the State Bond Commission approved $3.25 million to fund 12 unit expansion of Ballard Green senior housing and rehabilitation of 120 units of affordable and senior housing in Ridgefield.
-Connecticut Governor M. Jodi Rell thanks Rep. John Frey for his perseverance in advocating for funding for the project.
+Connecticut Governor M. Jodi Rell thanked Frey for his perseverance in advocating for funding for the project.
 In October 2008, he secured an additional $640,000 to cover unanticipated funding shortfalls.